 The steps to add an object assertion are similar:

-- Choose the logic: you can assert for whether elements are/are not visible or whether checkboxes are checked or not and whether your element is enabled or not
+Choose the logic: you can assert for whether elements are visible or not, whether checkboxes are checked or not and whether your element is enabled or not

 Congratulations!
 You just created your first test!